SelQuase/Unsupv_Learn/README.md

 # Unsupv_Learn
-All python files associated with business analytics projects using unsupervised learning algorithms
+All files associated with data science projects with unsupervised learning algorithms